brecode/k8s-cluster-bootstrap/README.md

 + On the master, run `kubectl get node` - you should be able to see all the nodes that have joined the cluster.

-+ Run `kubectl get pod -o wide`.
++ Run `kubectl get pod -n kube-system -o wide`.
 This should show all the containers that have been deployed to run a k8s cluster.
 Example:
 ```
 calico-etcd